3Liann1/EE2003/README.md

 # EE2003
 Computer Organisation Projects
-All the 4 assignments that I did as a part of Computer Organisation Course Offered by Proff TG Venkatesh are here.
+All the 4 assignments' pdf that I did as a part of Computer Organisation Course Offered by Prof. TG Venkatesh are here.
 1st Assignment is based on the mano simulator, The Mano simulator operates as a single-state machine.
 It loads input data from memory into the Accumulator and performs only arithmetic and logical operations, INC, ADD, and AND